duckietown-udem/udem-fall19-public/notebooks/hw-02-pure-pursuit-control.md

     $ git pull upstream master

-and update your submodules
+and update your submodules to the `daffy` branch

-    $ git submodule init
-    $ git submodule update
+    $ git submodule foreach "(git checkout daffy; git pull)&"

 ## Test to see if things are working - Run the lane following demo in the simulator